audreyrenson/addhealthmb/README.md

 # addhealthmb

-Code for the analysis in "Early signs of gut microbiome aging: biomarkers of inflammation, metabolism, and macromolecular damage in young adulthood"
+This repository contains R code used to perform the statistical analysis in the following article:

+Renson A, Harris KM, Dowd JB, Gaydosh L, McQueen MB, Krauter KS, Aiello AE.
+Early signals of gut microbiome aging: immune and cardiometabolic phenotypes in young adulthood.